 Subject to appropriate governance, the delivery of individual actions may vary to reflect efficient delivery of the overall incentive priorities.
-The due dates provided are intended to be indicative and for information only, and that the incentive outturn assessment will be based on achieving the overall annual deliverables, rather than meeting monthly/quarterly milestones.
+The due dates in figure 5.5 are intended to be indicative and for information only, and that the incentive outturn assessment will be based on achieving the overall annual deliverables, rather than meeting monthly/quarterly milestones.